blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- By Bhaskaracharya
 	- Individual self is both different and not different from Brahman
 	- Compared to Nimbarkacharya, Bhaskaracharya believed the Oneness matters more
+	- **Sub-denominations:**
 		- 6.1.1.
 Dvaitadvaita / Svabhavika Bedha Abheda Vedanta (Natural Difference and Oneness)
 			- By Nimbarkacharya
 			- Dualism and Monism, based on Vaishnava Bhedabheda Vedanta Darshana
 			- Both Oneness and Difference are equal characteristics
 - 6.2.
 Advaita Vedanta (Monistic)
 	- By Shankaracharya
 - 6.3.
 Vishishta Advaita Vedanta